Skip to main content

 Delivery or pickup, your choice

-If a prescription is appropriate, pick how you want it: free standard same-day (order before noon, GTA), Uber Direct rush same-day at cost (noon to 6 PM), free next-day anywhere in Ontario, or free pickup at the pharmacy.
+If a prescription is appropriate, pick how you want it: free standard same-day (order before noon, GTA), Uber Direct rush same-day at cost (noon to 6 PM), free next-day anywhere in Ontario, or free pickup at your assigned participating pharmacy.

 • Tracking link sent by SMS and email for deliveries.

-• Pickup is usually ready within the hour.
+• Pickup is typically ready the same day after the pharmacist's review.

 • Visit summary emailed after the consult.